Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Extensive open quantum chemical dataset curated to provide coverage of biomolecules: small molecules, proteins, and nucleic acids

-All quantum chemical energies were computed with the Open Force Field (OpenFF) standard level of quantum chemical theory (B3LYP-D3BJ/DZVP)~\cite{parsley,sage}, generated with the open source psi4 quantum chemistry package~\cite{smith2020psi4} using the QCArchive~\cite{qcarchive} QCFractal infrastructure via OpenFF QCSubmit~\cite{qcsubmit} workflows.
-The final dataset used to construct and assess the \texttt{espaloma-0.3.0} model contains 17,427 unique molecules and 1,188,317 conformations in total.
-This dataset is publicly available for download (see {\bf SI Section~\ref{sec:si_dataset}}).
+The curated dataset consists of 1\,188\,317 conformations of 17\,427 unique molecules in total.
+We also computed the AM1-BCC ELF10 partial charges using the OpenEye Toolkits to train and generate AM1-BCC~\cite{jakalian2000fast,jakalian2002fast} quality partial charges with Espaloma.
+Complete details of the dataset construction and composition are given in {\bf SI Section~\ref{sec:si_dataset}}.
+All quantum chemical energies are computed with the Open Force Field (OpenFF) standard level of quantum chemical theory (B3LYP-D3BJ/DZVP)~\cite{parsley,sage}, which balances the computational efficiency and accuracy to reproduce the conformations generated by higher levels of theories~\cite{pavan2022openffbench}.
+These quantum chemical datasets were generated with the open source \texttt{psi4} quantum chemistry package~\cite{smith2020psi4} using the QCArchive~\cite{qcarchive} QCFractal infrastructure via OpenFF QCSubmit~\cite{qcsubmit} workflows.